JA Girls' Dream Fair: A STEM Experience

 The JA Girls Dream Fair will inspire over 300 seventh grade girls from the Lansing School District.
 In a one day format, JA will introduce these girls to women mentors who work in STEM related fields and show them the exciting possibilities for their future.
 As the research suggests this is key in increasing their pursuit of STEM careers.
 Guided by JA's It's My Future curriculum, girls will investigate, ask questions and be inspired to consider STEM for their future.

-Junior Achievement of Mid-Michigan will be hosting the next JA Girls Dream Fair in March 2019.
 The focus of the event is to inspire 7th grade girls to explore STEM (science, technology, engineering and mathematics) related careers.

 The simple truth is that we have a growing nationwide STEM gap.